Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Weak existence

-also with a (new) constant $C_{T}$ that do not depend on $n$.
-In fact, similar a priori bounds hold true for any power function, although, this will not be used in this paper.
+with some constants $C_{T}$ which may be different for different inequalities but do not depend on $n$.
+In fact, similar a priori bounds hold true for any power function assuming the appropriate initial moment, although, this will not be used in this paper.
 The proof can be done following the lines in \cite[Theorem 1.6.4]{GS68}.
+Why do we need the fourth degree will be clear in the next step: it is useful for verifying continuity for the processes with equivalent finite-dimensional distributions.
+Note that all these bounds are valid under the linear growth assumptions in $x$.